AWS Cloud Platform

 To access your Oro application storefront, use the

 To access the back-office of the application, use the URLs

-Optionally, you can setup DNS service to put your domain name to the IP address and, therefore, you OroCommerce site will be accessible on your domain name URL.
+Optionally, you can set up a DNS service to put your domain name to the IP address, so your OroCommerce site will be accessible on your domain name URL.

 Access with SSH

 To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the centos username.